mohamed-halemo/FanChat-Privacy/privacy-policy.md

 adhering to the policies and procedures set forth in the GDPR (data protection officer).
 Data protection officer assists DIVO to monitor internal compliance, inform and advise on data protection obligations, provide advice regarding data protection impact assessments (DPIAs) and act as a contact point for data subjects and the supervisory authorities.
-In the case the DIVO appoints such data protection officer, it will publish its contact details on the Website.
+In the case the Fanchat appoints such data protection officer, it will publish its contact details on the Website.